acampos96/CapstoneProjectG2/README.md

 `gcloud container clusters create my-gke-cluster --zone us-central1-a --num-nodes=2`

+Then we need to run the next command to tell gcloud that we want to work with our GKE Cluster

+`gcloud container clusters get-credentials my-gke-cluster --zone us-central1-a`

 Then we need to GKE how to deploy our app with a deplyment.yaml file including the following configuration:

 ```yaml,